Chile: Santiago to Patagonia

 Day 07 GAUCHO LIVING

-One of our favourite days on your Chilean adventure, we’re taking you on a mystical boat ride on the Sofia Lake.
+One of our favorite days on your Chilean adventure, we’re taking you on a mystical boat ride on the Sofia Lake.
 Gliding across glassy waters between snowy peaks, this ethereal landscape couldn’t be further away from the hustle and bustle of the daily grind.
 Your destination?
 Pingo Salvaje ranch, where upon arrival, you’ll be mounting a horse to transport you through breathtaking Patagonian landscapes.
 Channel your inner cowboy/girl as you traverse the wild planes past waterfalls, towering rock formations and beech forests – this is one of life’s “pinch-me” moments.
 You’ll be guided by a knowledgeable local rancher throughout, who’ll give you insight into a hardy life of herding dogs and sheep sheering.
 Then, back at the ranch, you’ll enjoy a mate (traditional gaucho drink) masterclass before rounding off this spectacular day with a Patagonian barbecue.

 Day 08 LAS TORRES BASE LOOKOUT